 When someone draws the last card from their draw pile and their discard pile is empty, the current round of battle becomes the last.
-Play to the end.
-Any players who still have cards in their draw and/or discard piles will add those cards to their victory pile.
+Play to the end of the battle round.
+Any players who still have cards in their hand, their draw and/or discard piles will add those cards to their victory pile.
 Cards from the final battle will go to the winner of the round, as usual.

 The Storm Caller says: “Take 1 [storm] from enemy storm front.
 Add to your storm front.”
 Does this mean I take a storm from an enemy and then I add a storm from my hand to my storm front?